mattdig/brightspace-grade-import-validation/README.md

-# brightspace-grade-import-verification
+# brightspace-grade-import-validation
-D2L Brightspace offers no explanation for why a grade import fails, so this verifies the CSV file and provides feedback on why it won't import correctly.
+D2L Brightspace offers no explanation for why a grade import fails, so this validates the CSV file and provides feedback on why it won't import correctly.